-This is probably the number one activity that draws travelers to Cabo between April and December.
+Whale watching is probably the number one activity that draws travelers to Cabo between April and December.
 Visitors can take cruises to view these majestic creatures in their natural habitat as they visit the sea of Cortez to breed and raise their calves.

 Most common are humpback whales and gray whales but orcas, blue whales, sperm whales, and bottlenose dolphins aren’t unheard of either!
 Trips run morning, noon, afternoon, and sunset, meaning they perfectly fit around most itineraries.

 In regards to traveling green, Cabo truly makes it easy!
-Many of the cruise providers have environmental concerns at the heart of the service they provide.
+Many cruise providers have environmental concerns at the heart of the service they provide.
 ‘Responsible Whale Watching’ is commonly practiced, which involves intercepting the whales on their natural swimming and hunting patterns instead of chasing them and forcing interactions.

 Many services also support local conservation and sanctuaries too, meaning that you can relax on your cruise knowing you’re not contributing in any way to the endangerment of Cabo’s largest visitors.